 Ord is a free web-based tool for translating words into many languages at once using data collected from Wikipedia.
 Ord sorts search results from different languages according to their lexical similarity to the headword, often providing etymological clues into the history and geographic distribution of language.
 Ord is an open-source Node.js application with source code available on GitHub.

 Outcasts is a list of words that people on Twitter don't think are words, collected by a bot that searches in tweets for patterns like "x is not a word".
 Favorites include amanzingest, backyardigans, caddywhompers, chuft, cucumbersome, ermahgerd, and flaggergasted.

 During a recent visit to New Orleans, I couldn't help but notice how many great street names there are.
 So I tracked them all down and listed them on this website.

 Arpabet is a webservice for finding rhymes.
 It uses Carnegie Mellon University Pronouncing Dictionary, a list of over 125,000 words transcribed into Arpabet, a phonetic transcription code developed by Advanced Research Projects Agency (ARPA) as a part of their Speech Understanding Project (1971–1976).
 It represents each phoneme of General American English with a distinct sequence of ASCII characters.

 Sniphr is a friction-free bookmarking tool for saving images and snippets of text as you browse the web.
 It's comprised of a Chrome browser extension and a backing Rails webservice, both of which are open-source on GitHub.

 @zeke_in_http is a Twitter account from which I tweet life events in the form of HTTP status codes.
 I built this website as a cheatsheet for that account.

-My girlfriend collects vintage clothing to sell on her Etsy store.
+My wife collects and selld vintage clothing on Etsy.
 I designed and built a standalone storefront website for the store that fetches listings using the Etsy API and displays them neatly on a single page.